Lihan-Zhong/circafinder-personal/README.md

 # Further Issues and questions ❓
 If you have issues or questions, don't hesitate to contact us:
-- **Lihan Zhong (He/Him)**, lzhong01@rockefeller.edu, Graduate Fellow, Laboratory of Single-cell Genomics and Population Dynamics, The Rockefeller University
+- **Lihan Zhong**, lzhong01@rockefeller.edu, Graduate Fellow, Laboratory of Single-cell Genomics and Population Dynamics, The Rockefeller University
-- **Ahmet Doymaz (He/Him)**, adoymaz@rockefeller.edu, Biomedical Fellow, Laboratory of Single-cell Genomics and Population Dynamics, The Rockefeller University
+- **Ahmet Doymaz**, adoymaz@rockefeller.edu, Biomedical Fellow, Laboratory of Single-cell Genomics and Population Dynamics, The Rockefeller University